PL-01: Weapons

-The primary weapon of the PL-01 is a 105 mm or 120 mm cannon fitted within the unmanned turret, in accordance with NATO standards.
-The cannon will be able to shoot both conventional projectiles and guided anti-tank missiles.
-It has an automatic loader for its main cannon, which ensures a fire rate of 6 shots per minute.
-The vehicle carries 45 rounds, 16 of which are stored within the turret and ready to fire, with the remainder stored within the chassis compartment.
-The tank is also armed with a 7.62 mm UKM-2000C machine gun with an ammunition supply of 1,000 rounds.
+The primary weapon of the PL-01 was planned to be a 105 mm or 120 mm cannon fitted within the unmanned turret, in accordance with NATO standards.
+The cannon would have been able to shoot both conventional projectiles and guided anti-tank missiles.
+It was to have an automatic loader for its main cannon, which would ensure a fire rate of 6 shots per minute.
+The vehicle would have been able to carry 45 rounds, 16 of which would have been stored within the turret and ready to fire, with the remainder stored within the chassis compartment.
+The tank was also planned to be armed with a 7.62 mm UKM-2000C machine gun with an ammunition supply of 1,000 rounds.

-Additional equipment would be installed in a remote-controlled module.
+Additional equipment would have been installed in a remote-controlled module.
 Planned designs included a 7.62 mm or 12.7 mm machine gun or a 40 mm automatic grenade launcher with a supply of 8,000 rounds of 7.62 mm, 400 rounds of 12.7 mm or 96 rounds of 40 mm grenades.
 Also built into the turret is an active protection system which intercepts incoming missiles, and smoke grenade launchers.

-All equipment will be electronically stabilized, and observation and sighting systems will come with laser rangefinders, day-night cameras, and third-generation thermal imaging, with visual data displayed on a screen.
+All equipment were to be electronically stabilized, and observation and sighting systems would have come with laser rangefinders, day-night cameras, and third-generation thermal imaging, with visual data displayed on a screen.

 Equipment

-The PL-01 is fitted with a fire extinguishing system in the turret and hull, an internal radio communication system, an active anti-projectile protection system, a battlefield management system, a cooling exhaust system, a thermal masking system, and air conditioning filters.
-The crew is provided with special seats to minimize the physical effects of nearby explosions.
-In addition, the vehicle may be equipped with a satellite navigation system and friend-foe identification system.
+The PL-01 would have been fitted with a fire extinguishing system in the turret and hull, an internal radio communication system, an active anti-projectile protection system, a battlefield management system, a cooling exhaust system, a thermal masking system, and air conditioning filters.
+The crew would have been provided with special seats to minimize the physical effects of nearby explosions.
+In addition, the vehicle may have been equipped with a satellite navigation system and friend-foe identification system.

 Variants

-In addition to its direct fire role, the vehicle can be configured as a command vehicle, mine clearance vehicle, or armored vehicle repair.
+In addition to its direct fire role, the vehicle was planned to be able to be configured as a command vehicle, mine clearance vehicle, or armored vehicle repair.